-In December 2020, we entered into a cooperation and development agreement with Yaskawa, pursuant to which Yaskawa agreed to provide \$4.0 million over approximately three years to fund development activities related to industrial power conversion applications, with an initial focus on servo motor drive applications.
-The cooperation and development agreement was subsequently amended to provide for two separate commitments of \$2.5 million and \$1.5 million, respectively.
-As of March 31, 2023, Yaskawa has provided \$3.3 million of these commitments.
+In December 2020, we entered into a cooperation and development agreement with Yaskawa, pursuant to which Yaskawa agreed to provide \$4.0 million over approximately three years to fund development activities related to industrial power conversion applications, with an initial focus on us developing customized versions of our GaN devices for servo motor drive applications.
+As of March 31, 2022, Yaskawa has provided \$1.8 million of this commitment.